egil10/peoples/README.md

-# 🌍 Wikidata People Quiz
+# Wikidata People Quiz

-A minimalist, educational quiz application testing your knowledge of notable people from different countries.
-Built for static hosting on GitHub Pages.
+A minimalist, educational quiz application that tests your knowledge of notable people from different countries.
+Built for static hosting on GitHub Pages and Vercel.

-## 🎯 Overview

-This application presents users with images of the **Top 10 most-linked individuals** from a selected country, sourced directly from Wikidata.
-Users attempt to identify each person by typing their name.

 **Live Demo:** [https://egil10.github.io/peoples](https://egil10.github.io/peoples)

+## Overview

+This application presents users with images of the top 10 most-linked individuals from a selected country, sourced directly from Wikidata.
+Users attempt to identify each person through multiple-choice questions in an endless quiz format.

+## Features

+- **Endless Quiz Mode**: Continuous questions with adaptive difficulty
+- **Two Game Modes**: Image-to-name and name-to-image
+- **Country Filtering**: Filter questions by specific countries or play globally
+- **ELO Rating System**: Track your progress with a simplified rating system
+- **Performance Optimized**: Fast loading, smooth animations, minimal dependencies
+- **Mobile Responsive**: Fully optimized for all screen sizes
+- **Static-First**: Zero backend, works entirely in the browser

-## 📦 Tech Stack
+## Tech Stack

-- **Frontend:** React 18
+- **Frontend**: React 18
-- **Hosting:** GitHub Pages (Static files only)
+- **Hosting**: GitHub Pages / Vercel (Static files only)
-- **Icons:** Lucide React
+- **Icons**: Lucide React
-- **Styling:** Plain CSS with custom design system
+- **Styling**: Plain CSS with custom design system
-- **Data Source:** Wikidata SPARQL endpoint
+- **Data Source**: Wikidata SPARQL endpoint
-- **Data Pipeline:** Node.js script
+- **Data Pipeline**: Node.js script

-## 🏗️ Architecture
+## Architecture

 ### Static-First Design

-This application is designed for GitHub Pages, which means:
+This application is designed for static hosting, which means:

 1. **Data pipeline runs offline** - SPARQL queries are executed via a Node.js script
 2. **Static JSON files** - Quiz data is committed to the repository